sanathkumar-crypto/automated_insulin_advise/README.md

 ### Test Output

-The test suite generates:
-- **Console Output**: Real-time test execution logs
+The test suite displays real-time test execution logs in the console.
-- **test_results.log**: Detailed logging of all test scenarios
-- **test_results.json**: Structured test results for analysis

 ## Logging

-The application provides comprehensive logging:
+The application provides comprehensive console logging:

 - **Decision Process**: Which algorithm is selected and why
 - **Level Transitions**: When and why levels change